hardcommitoneself/hardcommitoneself/README.md

 ### Hi there 👋

-I have been currently working on http://getstudy.uk/ as a frontend guy.
+I have been currently working on http://getstudy.uk/.

 <!--
 **hardcommitoneself/hardcommitoneself** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.